evansibok/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
-* Ans: The DOM provides us a representation/interface of our HTML document as an object with the ability interact with it.
+* Ans: The DOM provides us a representation/interface of our HTML document as an object with the ability to interact with it.

 2. What is an event?
 * Ans: When a user interacts with a page an event has been performed.
 These events enable certain actions to be taken on the page elements.